dgarhdez/dgarhdez.github.io/pda/06_conditionals/06_conditionals.md

     # code to execute if the condition is True
 ```

+* If the condition is `True`, the code block will be executed
+* If the condition is `False`, the code block will be skipped

 Whatever comes after the `if` must be an expression that evaluates to a boolean (`True` or `False`).

-* If the condition is `True`, the code block will be executed
-* If it is `False`, the code block will be skipped
+It's mandatory that after the `if` and the condition we add a colon `:`.
+This is how Python knows that the code block that follows is the one to be executed if the condition is met.
+The block should also be indented, this means that it should be written with a tab or 4 spaces before the code.

 Let's see it with an example: